Inverse cascades of kinetic energy and thermal variance in three-dimensional horizontally extended turbulent convection: Acknowledgements

 \section{Acknowledgements}

 The work of PPV is supported by the Deutsche Forschungsgemeinschaft within the Priority Programme DFG-SPP 1881 on Turbulent Superstructures.
 The work of JDS is supported by a Mercator Fellowship of the DFG.
 The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at J\"ulich Supercomputing Centre (JSC).
+We thank Laurent Gizon, Susanne Horn, Detlef Lohse and Moritz Linkmann for discussions.